Developer’s Streets Veto Raises Eyebrows

 Posted to: Business/ Economic Development, City Hall

 As people mine the 199-page $135 million proposed Rt.
-34 land deal between the city and developer Carter Winstanley, one passage has triggered alarm bells: A part stating the developer can tell the city how to design public streets.
+34 land deal between the city and developer Carter Winstanley, one passage has triggered alarm bells: The part that says the developer can tell the city how to design public streets.

 That’s the way some critics are interpreting the language of the agreement.
 City officials dispute the interpretation.